-(1) The asset coverage per unit figure is the ratio of the Company's total assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate dollar amount of senior securities (i.e., total borrowings under the Credit Facility), in accordance with section 18(h) of the 1940 Act.
-The asset coverage per unit figure is expressed in terms of dollar amounts per \$1,000 of indebtedness.
+(1) The asset coverage per unit figure is the ratio of the Company's total assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate dollar amount of senior securities, as calculated separately for each of the Series A Term Preferred Stock and Credit Facilities in accordance with section 18(h) of the 1940 Act.
+With respect to the Series A Term Preferred Stock, the asset coverage per unit figure is expressed in terms of dollar amounts per share of outstanding preferred stock (based on a per share liquidation preference of \$25).
+With respect to the Credit Facilities, the asset coverage per unit figure is expressed in terms of dollar amounts per \$1,000 of indebtedness.